iguessthislldo/georgios/README.md

 Georgios can be built as a bootable ISO (called `georgios.iso`) by running `make`.
 If installed, QEMU and Bochs can be run by running `make qemu` or `make bochs` respectively.
-On Ubuntu Bochs requires `apt-get install bochs bochsbios bochs-sdl bochs-x vgabios`.
+On Ubuntu, Bochs requires `apt-get install bochs bochsbios bochs-sdl bochs-x vgabios`.

 For the moment it assumes the existence of an IDE disk with certain files on